Creature (1985 film)

 Creature (also known as The Titan Find and Titan Find) is a 1985 American science fiction horror film directed by William Malone and starring Stan Ivar, Wendy Schaal, Lyman Ward and Klaus Kinski.
 It was the first feature produced by Moshe Diamant and his company Trans World Entertainment.

-It has often been compared to Alien, although the gothic atmosphere and possession angle have also been likened to one of Aliens forebears, Planet of the Vampires.
+Reviews were largely negative, though Kinski's performance received some praise as did the special effects and set design.
+Creature has often been compared to Alien, although the gothic atmosphere and possession angle have also been likened to one of Aliens forebears, Planet of the Vampires.

 Plot

 Two geological researchers for the American multinational corporation NTI find an ancient alien laboratory on Titan, the largest moon of Saturn.
 In the lab is an egg-like container which is keeping an alien creature alive.
 The creature emerges and kills the researchers.
 Two months later, the geologists' spaceship crashes into the space station Concorde in orbit around Earth's Moon, its pilot having died in his seat.

 NTI dispatches a new ship, the Shenandoah, to Titan.
 Its crew, consisting of Captain Mike Davison, Susan Delambre, Jon Fennel, Dr. Wendy H. Oliver, David Perkins and Beth Sladen, is accompanied by the taciturn security officer Melanie Bryce.
 While in orbit, the crew locate a signal coming from the moon—the distress call of a ship from the rival West German multinational Richter Dynamics.
 The ground collapses beneath their landing site, dropping the Shenandoah into a cavern and wrecking it.
 When radio communication fails, a search party is sent out to contact the Germans.

 In the West German ship, they find the egg-like container and the dead bodies of the crew.
 The creature appears and kills Delambre when she lags behind the escaping group.
 Fennel goes into shock at the sight and Bryce sedates him.
 When they return to their own ship, the Americans find that one of the West Germans, Hans Rudy Hofner, has snuck aboard.
 He tells them his crew was slain by the creature, which was buried with other organisms as part of a galactic menagerie.
 He proposes returning to his ship to get explosives, but the crew are unwilling to risk it.